 High, as banks have also forayed into long-term finance and consumer finance.

-The Finance Ministry announced in that will give additional branch licenses to private sector banks and NBFCs that meet the central bank's eligibility criteria.
+The RBI announced in its latest budget that will give additional branch licenses to private sector banks and NBFCs that meet the central bank's eligibility criteria.
 These new licenses should be awarded shortly.
 A number of NBFCs, microfinance companies and industrial houses are planning to opt for the same.